HasanatSiam/procg_blueprint/docs/index.md

 # Project Documentation

-Welcome to the documentation for the **ProcG Blueprint** project.
+Welcome to the documentation for the **PROCG Blueprint** project.
 This documentation is designed to help you understand, install, and contribute to the project.

 ## Table of Contents